-5.1 Incomplete Voltage Swings
+5.1.
+Incomplete Voltage Swings

 Partial voltage swings can occur if the slew time is large relative to the clock period.
 We use a distributed interconnect for this experiment.
-Table 7 shows the impact of clock period on power consumption.
+Table 8 shows the impact of clock period on power consumption.
 The UD transition has the largest slew time and therefore requires more time for the victim transition to settle.
-Given good design practices for high-performance designs, the clock period is about 6 times the input rise time [8].
-Therefore, we can consider the values given in Table 7 to represent the energy drawn for the driver switching every one (600ps measurement interval), two (1200ps) or three (1800ps) clock cycles.
-These correspond to average activity factors of 0.5, 0.33 and 0.25 respectively.4 If we assume an activity factor of 0.15, as in the high-performance MPU model of the 2001 ITRS [11], this error becomes essentially negligible.
+Given good design practices for high-performance designs, the clock period is about 6 times the input rise time [6].
+Therefore, we can consider the values given in Table 8 to represent the energy drawn for the driver switching once (600 ps measurement interval), twice (1200 ps) or thrice (1800 ps) in the given measurement interval.
+These correspond to average activity factors of 0.5, 0.33 and 0.25 respectively.4 If we assume an activity factor of 0.15, as in the high-performance MPU model of the 2001 ITRS [22], this error becomes essentially negligible.
 Note that in case of glitches, the problem of partial swings would be more pronounced as they are usually short-lasting, transient switching events.
 Subject to our ignoring glitching in our analysis, we can conclude: The effect of incomplete voltage swings is negligible for designs with typical activity factors.